OKScienceDE/Open_Science_101/README.md

 target groups.
 However, there does not seem to be a concerted approach.

-For a more detailed description of our target audience as well as potential contributor we would like to refere to our [personas file](PERSONAS.md).
+For a more detailed description of our target audience as well as potential contributors we would like to refer to our [personas file](PERSONAS.md).

 _"Open Science 101" is the current working title and might be changed